 Still, our plan wasn’t to live there forever.
 You see, we had somehow set our sights on becoming landlords at a young age in order to reach our dream of financial independence as quickly as possible.
 And that’s exactly what we did.

-A few months after the purchase of our own home, we put 10% down on a brick ranch nearby and turned it into our first rental.
-Shortly after that, we converted our “starter home” into our second rental and purchased a larger home for ourselves.
+A few months after the purchase of our own home, we put 10 percent down on a brick ranch nearby and turned it into our first rental.
+Shortly after that, we converted our “starter home” into a second rental and purchased a larger home for ourselves.